Tips for Navigating Chronic Illness in the Workplace

 Find the accommodations or adjustments that work for you

 Even if you’ve decided to not disclose your illness, you may be able to make adjustments that help you cope.
-For example, if your organization offers flexible scheduling and telecommuting you may not need to disclose your illness in order to take advantage of those options.
+For example, if your organization offers flexible scheduling and telecommuting, you may not need to disclose your illness to take advantage of those options.

 In addition, some simple changes can go a long way, such as keeping a fan at your desk if your illness or treatment causes heat sensitivity (which Nissen of the National MS Society says can be a common MS symptom) or using to-do lists and other organizing tools to help minimize any cognitive issues you may be experiencing.